Thank you for your interest in APLNJ!

 As a compassionate person, we know you are pulled in many directions for donations, but we are the ONLY statewide group working for ALL animals right here in New Jersey.
 We receive no state or federal funding, or funding from national organizations.
 We fill an important need and rely on the generosity of caring individuals, such as yourself, to help us fill that need.
 We hope you’ll walk with us on our journey to end the abuse and exploitation of animals.
 THANK YOU!

 What have we been doing?

-Our wildlife program, Project 99 – a voice for the greater than 99% of NJ residents who do not hunt – works to protect wildlife from the assault by the NJ Division of Fish & Wildlife.
-We keep an eye out for legislation harmful to wildlife, such as S576 and we've placed ads, featuring the cartoon pictured here, in newspapers in key legislative districts throughout NJ.
+APLNJ's wildlife program, Project 99 – a voice for the more than 99% of NJ residents who do not hunt – works to protect wildlife from the assault by the NJ Division of Fish & Wildlife.
+We keep an eye out for legislation harmful to wildlife and placed ads in key legislative districts throughout NJ.
 Visit StopHunting for current info.

-We’ve written articles for the NJ Sierra Club magazine to encourage environmental groups to see the connection between factory farming practices and the destruction of the environment.
+APLNJ has written articles for environmental groups' magazines to highlight the connection between factory farming practices and the destruction of the environment.
 All of this is made possible through the support of our members.
 Check out NJFoodForLife.

-Project TNR advocates for feral cats and encourages the implementation of Trap-Neuter-Return (TNR).
+Through Project TNR, APLNJ advocates for feral cats and encourages the implementation of Trap-Neuter-Return (TNR).
 We have made great strides toward making New Jersey a TNR friendly state.

 Municipalities also benefit from our program as we present to them the many reasons why TNR is the only effective and cost-effective method of dealing with feral and stray cat populations.